exograph/exograph/docs/docs/deployment/railway.md

 - **Railway-provided Postgres**: In this arrangement, we co-locate the app and database in Railway's infrastructure.

 - **External Postgres**: In this arrangement, we use a provider specializing in Postgres and connect to it from Railway.
 We will illustrate using [Neon](https://neon.tech/), a "multi-cloud fully managed Postgres with a generous free tier".
 This free tier is perfect for this tutorial.
-If you want to use other Postgres providers, the basic steps are the same: create a database and set the `EXO_POSTGRES_URL` environment variable to point to it.
+If you want to use other Postgres providers, the basic steps remain the same: create a database and set the `EXO_POSTGRES_URL` environment variable to point to it.

 ## Creating a new application